anoma/nspec/docs/arch/system/state/resource_machine/data_structures/proof/compliance.md

 #### Witness

+1. for consumed resources:
-1. resource objects of all resources in the compliance unit
+    1. resource object
+    2. nullifier key
+    3. CMtree path
+    4. resource commitment
+    5. opening of `logicRefHash` (implicitly includes `logicRef` - already included as a part of the resource object - and other data used to derive `logicRefHash`, e.g., randomness)
-2. paths for each consumed non-ephemeral resource
+2. for created resources:
-3. _consumed_ resource _commitments_
-4. nullifier keys for consumed resources
+    1. resource object
-5. opening of `logicRefHash`
+    2. opening of `logicRefHash`

 !!! note
     The instance and witness values are expected to correspond to each other: the first tag in the instance corresponds to the first resource object in the witness, and so on.
-Note that the tag has to be recomputed from the object to verify that it indeed corresponds to the tag (included in the constraints)
+Note that in the compliance proof, the tag is recomputed from the object to verify that the tag is correct

 ## Compliance constraints
 Each resource machine compliance proof must check the following:

-1. each *non-ephemeral* consumed resource was created: for each resource associated with a nullifier from the `consumedResourceTagSet`: `CMTree::Verify(cm, path, root) = True`
+1. Merkle path validity (for *non-ephemeral* resources only): `CMTree::Verify(cm, path, root) = True` for each resource associated with a nullifier from the `consumedResourceTagSet`
-2. the resource commitments and nullifiers are derived according to the commitment and nullifier derivation rules (including the commitments of the consumed resources):
-  1. for each consumed resource `r`:
+2. for each consumed resource `r`:
-    1. `r.nullifier(nullifierKey) is in consumedResourceTagSet`
+    1. Nullifier integrity: `r.nullifier(nullifierKey) is in consumedResourceTagSet`
-    2. `r.commitment() = cm`
+    2. Consumed commitment integrity: `r.commitment() = cm`
+    3. Logic integrity: `logicRefHash = hash(r.logicRef, ...)`
-  2. for each created resource `r`:
+3. for each created resource `r`:
-    1. `r.commitment() is in createdResourceTagSet`
+    1. Commitment integrity: `r.commitment() is in createdResourceTagSet`
-3. delta of the unit is computed correctly
-4. the verifying keys used to verify the logic proofs are the same keys that the resources are associated with (`logicRef` component).
-Together with checking the logic proofs (separately) allows to ensure the logics associated with the resources are satisfied
+    2. Logic integrity: `logicRefHash = hash(r.logicRef, ...)`
+4. Delta integrity: `unitDelta = sum(r.delta() for r in consumed) - sum(r.delta() for r in created)`

 !!! note
+    Kind integrity is checked implicitly in delta checks

+!!! note
+    [2.3, 3.2]: Combined with checking the logic proofs, logic integrity checks allow to ensure that the logics associated with the resources are satisfied

+!!! note
-    to ensure correct computation of a commitment/nullifier, they have to be recomputed from the raw parameters (resource object and possibly `nullifierKey`) and compared to what is provided in the tag set.
+    [2.1, 3.1]: To ensure correct computation of a commitment/nullifier, they have to be recomputed from the raw parameters (resource object and possibly `nullifierKey`) and compared to what is provided in the public tag set.

 Compliance proofs must be composition-independent: composing two actions, the compliance proof sets can be simply united to provide a valid composed action compliance proof set.